 SARAH: So when you are not acting in discernment and not strengthening that piece of you that is

 discerning, that can crack the door and shut the door… The Bible does not say, “Swing the door wide open and let people act however they want.”
 It doesn’t!
 There is not that verse!

 NATALIE: Jesus never modeled that either.

 NATALIE: Right.
 I always bring up this example too.
 When He gets up in the synagogue and reads the scriptures in Isaiah that prophesies the Messiah’s coming and He says, “Hey, this has been fulfilled in your hearing,” He is basically saying to them, “Hey you guys.
 Guess what?
 I’m here.
 The Messiah is here.
-It’s me.”
-Of course, they gnash their teeth, are all angry at Him, and they kick Him out.
+It’s Me.”
+Of course they gnash their teeth, are all angry at Him, and they kick Him out.
 They take Him out to this hill and are going to throw Him off the edge.
 He doesn’t just let them do that.
 He just walks through the crowd and walks away.
-He doesn’t sit there and try to explain, “No really.
+He doesn’t sit there and try to explain, “No, really.
 If you just listen to all these reasons why, then you’d get it.
-I’ll show you all the prophesies.”
+I’ll show you all the prophecies.”
 No!
-He said his piece.
+He said His piece.
 They didn’t like it.
 And He walked away.